Sometrik/framework/iOS_Support.md

 CREATE_BUTTON | Creates a button
-CREATE_LINEAR_LAYOUT | Creates a linear layout, either vertical or horizontal CREATE_FRAME_LAYOUT | Creates a layout that can show multiple overlaid child views CREATE_SCROLL_LAYOUT | Creates a scrollable layout CREATE_TEXT | Creates a label
+CREATE_LINEAR_LAYOUT | Creates a linear layout, either vertical or horizontal CREATE_FRAME_LAYOUT | Creates a layout that can show multiple overlaid child views CREATE_SCROLL_LAYOUT | Creates a vertically scrollable layout CREATE_EVENT_LAYOUT | Creates an event layout.
+Event layout has a single child, and can capture and send click events.
+CREATE_TEXT | Creates a label
 CREATE_DIALOG | Creates a dialog
 CREATE_IMAGEVIEW | Creates an image